 Software for Windows

 Contact us about

-Standard Windows sound cards do not respond to DC or frequencies lower than a few Hz.
+Standard Windows sound cards do not respond to or produce DC, or frequencies lower than a few Hz.
 (See Why Sound Cards Block DC Signals below for explanation.)

 There are two general approaches to get true DC response from a standard sound card: Modify the card, or add an external circuit to convert the DC into an AC signal which can be easily measured by an unmodified card.

 The first topic discusses simple modifications to an inexpensive USB sound card that provide positive-only DC input and output response.
 This is not as generally useful as the second topic, which involves construction of a printed circuit "daughter" board for the USB card, but allows true bipolar DC operation.
 The final topic also requires circuit board construction, but will work with any sound card without modifications.

 Board layouts are in the Documents - Daqarta - Circuits folder.
 Besides the individual circuit discussions under these topics, see Daqarta Printed Circuits for a general overview of construction options, including Printed Circuit Construction and professional board fabrication.